Montel Gibson: AFC Telford United

 Ahead of the 2023–24 season, Gibson signed a one-year contract with AFC Telford United.

 Hereford

 On 18 June 2024, Gibson stepped up a level to join National League North club Hereford.

 Matlock Town

 On 9 September 2024, it was announced that Gibson had signed for Northern Premier League club Matlock Town for an undisclosed fee, with work commitments cited as the reason for his sudden departure from Hereford.
 He had his contract terminated by mutual consent on 26 April following relegation.
 The following week however, he returned to the club following conversations with the manager.
 On 1 September 2025, Gibson returned to Hereford on loan until the end of the season.
 His loan spell at Hereford ended when his contract with Matlock was terminated on 2 October 2025.

 Hednesford Town

 On 10 October 2025, Gibson signed for Northern Premier League Premier Division club Hednesford Town, returning to the club he joined on loan in 2016.
+Despite earning promotion to the National League North, his departure from the club was announced on 25 May 2026, 10 days after agreeing to stay for the 2026–27 season.

+Larne

+On 18 June 2026, Gibson signed for NIFL Premiership club Larne.